 These tools can be used not just to monitor backlinks, but also to engage in competitor and keyword research, monitor rankings, and more.
 They are therefore useful for monitoring your entire site and looking for potential opportunities.

-They are expensive, with Majestic being the slightly cheaper option, however the benefits from using either could certainly outweigh the cost.
+They are expensive, with Majestic being the slightly cheaper option, however, the benefits from using either could certainly outweigh the cost.
+Personally, I use and recommend Ahrefs as it is a more versatile and complete tool in my opinion.

 If you are looking to just monitor your backlinks, then https://monitorbacklinks.com will do the job.